IQ404/study-notes/README.md

 }
 ```

+❓ Explain in detail what is `glfwPollEvents` doing.

 Note that the code from `glBegin()` to `glEnd()` above is the legacy way to draw triangle in OpenGL.
 It is not encouraged to do so in modern OpenGL program.
 It is written here only to test if OpenGL is loaded correctly, since it is a fast way to render something.

 ## Vertex Buffer